vchu22/covid-watch/README.md

 ## Starting the app

-Navigate to this directory and type in `npm start`.
+Navigate to this directory and type in `npm start` or `yarn start`.
 It should open up a window or new tab in your default browser.